isisaddons-legacy/isis-module-security/README.md

 * if there are conflicting permissions at the same scope, then the _allow_ takes precedence over the __veto__.

+The module also supports multi-tenancy.
+Each user can be associated with a particular tenancy, and Isis can then be configured such that they cannot access data in other tenancies.
+Moreover, tenancies can be hierarchical; users can (assuming they have been granted permission) edit data in "their" tenancy or sub-tenancies, and can view data in parent tenancies (for example, global reference data/standing data).

 The module also provides an implementation of [Apache Shiro](http://shiro.apache.org)'s [AuthorizingRealm](https://shiro.apache.org/static/1.2.2/apidocs/org/apache/shiro/realm/AuthorizingRealm.html).
 This allows the users/permissions to be used for Isis' authentication and/or authorization.